Purpose

 Zika virus disease is a nationally notifiable condition.
 Report suspected cases of Zika virus infection to state or local health departments to facilitate diagnosis and mitigate the risk for local transmission in areas where Aedes species mosquitoes are active.
 State health departments should report laboratory-confirmed cases to the Centers for Disease Control and Prevention (CDC) according to the Council of State and Territorial Epidemiologists case definitions.

-Diagnostic Testing
+Diagnostic testing

-Because Zika and dengue viruses share a similar global geographic distribution and cause infections that can be difficult to differentiate diagnostically, consider the global epidemiology of these 2 arboviruses when requesting testing and interpreting results.
+Because Zika and dengue viruses share a similar global geographic distribution and cause infections that can be difficult to differentiate diagnostically, consider the global epidemiology of these two arboviruses when requesting testing and interpreting results.
 Zika virus testing guidance is updated as needed to address changes in the epidemiology.
 Current testing guidance is provided on the CDC website.
 Some state health departments and many commercial laboratories perform Zika virus nucleic acid amplification testing (NAAT) and IgM testing.
-Confirmatory neutralizing antibody testing is available at CDC’s Arboviral Diagnostic Reference Laboratory and selected health department laboratories.
+Confirmatory neutralizing antibody testing is available at CDC's Arboviral Diagnostic Reference Laboratory and selected health department laboratories.

-Serologic Testing
+Serologic testing

 Treatment

 No specific antiviral treatment is available for Zika virus disease.
 Treatment is generally supportive and can include use of analgesics and antipyretics, fluids, and rest.
-Because aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) can increase the risk for hemorrhage in patients with dengue, avoid use of these medications until dengue can be ruled out.
+Because aspirin and other nonsteroidal anti-inflammatory drugs can increase the risk for hemorrhage in patients with dengue, avoid use of these medications until dengue can be ruled out.

-Protect people infected with Zika, chikungunya, or dengue virus from further mosquito exposure during the first week of illness to decrease the possibility of local transmission.
-Carefully evaluate pregnant people with laboratory evidence of Zika virus infection; closely manage these cases for possible adverse pregnancy outcomes.
+Carefully evaluate pregnant women with laboratory evidence of Zika virus infection; closely manage these patients during pregnancy and carefully evaluate live-born infants for clinical features associated with intrauterine infection.
 See guidance for the diagnosis, evaluation, and management of infants with possible congenital Zika virus infections.

 Prevention

-No vaccine or preventive drug is available for Zika virus.
-All travelers to areas with Zika virus transmission should take steps to avoid mosquito bites to prevent Zika virus and other vectorborne infections (see Sec.
-4, Ch.
-6, Mosquitoes, Ticks & Other Arthropods).
-Advise people with possible Zika virus exposure who want to reduce the risk for sexual transmission of Zika virus to an uninfected partner to follow current CDC recommendations.
-Although blood donations in the United States were previously screened for Zika virus RNA, the US Food and Drug Administration ceased this requirement in May 2021 because the virus no longer has sufficient incidence to affect the potential donor population.
+All travelers returning to the United States from an area with current or past transmission should be advised to take steps to prevent mosquito bites for 3 weeks to decrease the possibility of local transmission.
+Although blood donations in the United States were previously screened for Zika virus RNA, the U.S. Food and Drug Administration ceased this requirement in 2021 because the virus no longer has sufficient incidence to affect the potential donor population.

 Pregnancy